antonebbage/typeguardkit/README.md

 [![ci](https://github.com/antonebbage/typeguardkit/actions/workflows/ci.yml/badge.svg)](https://github.com/antonebbage/typeguardkit/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/antonebbage/typeguardkit/branch/main/graph/badge.svg?token=SL3A2OQ4W6)](https://codecov.io/gh/antonebbage/typeguardkit)

-A TypeScript module to help create a type and its guards from a single source definition, to catch unexpected, incompatible types entering your application due to:

-- interface definitions being outdated without versioning protection from breaking changes.
-- interfaces not being adhered to.
-- data being corrupted.
+A TypeScript module to help construct type assertion functions and type guards.

+You can use the included functions to create types and their assertion functions and guards from a single source definition, and use type assertion functions and guards to catch unexpected, incompatible types entering your application due to interface definitions being outdated without versioning protection from breaking changes, interfaces not being adhered to, or data being corrupted.

 ## Setup